 If you’re a 21st century Dr. Seuss and you've decided to write in verse, you'll need to indent every new line, including the first one.
 You can set this as your default, too — just don’t select the special ‘first line’ option!

-8. Start each chapter on a fresh page
+6. Start each chapter on a new page

 Then hit the enter key 4 times (with double-spaced lines) so that you’re about a third of the way down the page.
 Now you can enter your chapter header just like you did before: centered, ALL CAPS, 12pt font!